Kimi-Yaps/Siswa-Rent/README.md

 ## 1. Problem and Relevance

-QuerySaja solves a practical, high-frequency problem: student housing discovery.
+Siswa-Rent solves a practical, high-frequency problem: student housing discovery.
 It directly addresses the gap between how students naturally search and how current platforms force them to search.

 ## 2. Innovation